RikaIljina/PortfolioProject1/README.md

 The website was deployed to GitHub Pages.
 Deployment process:

 - Login to GitHub.com and open project repository
-- Cilck on "Settings"
+- Click on "Settings"
 - In the left panel, select "Pages"
 - Under "Build and Deployment" - "Source", select "Deploy from a branch" and select the main branch
-- Once the deployment is finished, the link to the page is shown at the top of the Github Pages section
+- Once the deployment is finished, the link to the page is shown at the top of the GitHub Pages section
 - The live link can be found [here](https://rikailjina.github.io/PortfolioProject1/)